 Asthma, otitis, bronchitis and pneumonia are more common in children exposed to tobacco smoke.
 Exposure to tobacco smoke also increases the risk of sudden infant death syndrome (SIDS) (see Sudden infant death syndrome).

-Smoking in the home poses a threat to the health of your loved ones.
-The dangerous products in smoke spread throughout the air and stay there for months, even if you open the windows, turn on the range hood, or smoke in a designated room.
-Even a high power ventilation system like the ones you sometimes see in public places cannot eliminate all cigarette smoke!
+Smoking in the home poses a threat to the health of everyone who lives there.
+The dangerous products in smoke spread throughout the air, settle on the ground and on objects, and stay there for months.
+Opening the windows, turning on the range hood, or smoking in a designated room are not effective solutions.
+Even a high power ventilation system like the ones you sometimes see in public places cannot eliminate all cigarette smoke.